microsoft/EdgeML/tf/examples/FastCells/README.md

 # EdgeML FastCells on a sample public dataset

-This directory includes, example notebook and general execution script of FastCells (FastGRNN & FastRNN) developed as part of EdgeML.
-Also, we inlude a sample cleanup and use-case on USPS10 public dataset.
+This directory includes example notebook and general execution script of FastCells (FastGRNN & FastRNN) developed as part of EdgeML.
+Also, we include a sample cleanup and use-case on the USPS10 public dataset.

 Note FAST_EXP directory is '.'